joelparkerhenderson/social-network-plan/docs/ideas/technologies/topologies.md

 Using AI to detect abusive content or spot fake news is much harder if you only have a subset of the data.

 Does it becomes harder to address these concerns in a distributed setting?

+Comments:

+* "In a decentralized world, there's no one who has access to holistically examine automated access and detect shady activity.
+In a decentralized world, everything is essentially a third-party app.""

+### Policies

+Comments:

+* "We fail to consider policy when thinking about centralized/federated services.
+Centralized services provide strong, regular policy adherence across the network, whereas federated services provide weak, irregular policy adherence across the network.
+Centralized services can effectively silence a bad actor.
+They may also silence a good actor, but generally only under external pressure from government.
+Federated services have little or not ability to silence bad actors across the network, though individual instances may effectively silence "bad" actors.
+However in this capacity "bad" is not well understood and can simply mean the instance administrator does not like the person the silence.
+Individual instances may also give voice to bad actors."

+### Notifications

+Comments:

+* "I’ve seen a lot of people use are notifications / invites. e.g. most big gaming communities are bad experiences but you can bootstrap your friends into a better group.
+That seems harder to change and it’s definitely a real need.